cornelltech/noi3/README.md

-# README
+# NOI3

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Ruby on Rails version of NOI with updated interface and styleguide.

-# Running locally
+## Running locally

-* make sure discourse is running
+* Install and run docker locally https://github.com/discourse/discourse_docker
-* modify config/discourse.yml sso_redirect_url and sso_redirect_url to your local values
+* modify `config/discourse.yml` sso_redirect_url and sso_redirect_url to your local values
 * create api key on local discourse and modify config/discourse.yml with that value and the value of your discourse admin username